 It takes a lot of money to keep the transportation infrastructure of the Miami Valley in tip top shape.
 Funding for new interchanges, fixing bridges, re-surfacing roads, paving bike paths, building sidewalks, and helping seniors find rides all depends on a steady flow of funding.

-2016 STP, CMAQ and TA Applications Received
+2016 STP, CMAQ and TA APPROVED PROJECT FUNDING

 In accordance with the Ohio Statewide Urban CMAQ Committee in CMAQ Program policy, all CMAQ projects approved by the MVRPC Board of Directors will be forwarded for review in the statewide CMAQ program.